Combatting climate change

 “Democrats have regularly promoted renewable energy, recycling mass transportation, and reducing pollution that leads to global warming,” said Bruce Hamilton, National Conservation Director of the Sierra Club.

 The Convention will also utilize a 250-kilowatt fuel cell power plant, supplied by Connecticut-based FuelCell Energy Inc to power the Democratic National Convention to be held at the Fleet Center in Boston July 26-29, 2004.
-Fuel Cell Energy DFC300A power plant has enough power to provide the base load electricity requirements of a 300-room hotel.
+Fuel Cell Energy DFC300A power plant has enough power to provide the baseload electricity requirements of a 300-room hotel.
 The power plant will directly convert natural gas, supplied by Keyspan Energy, into the hydrogen needed to electrochemically produce electricity.
 Fuel Cell Energy’s DFC power plants generate power without combustion and, due to their favorable emissions profile, are an ultra-clean product since they meet the most stringent air quality standards in the nation.
-The DFC300A fuel cell, combined with FuelCell Energy’s 30 other customer installations throughout the world have generated more than 41 million kilowatt hours of electricity.
+The DFC300A fuel cell, combined with FuelCell Energy’s 30 other customer installations throughout the world, has generated more than 41 million kilowatt-hours of electricity.

-“Being the first fuel-cell powered Convention is just one of the ways this event will make history,” said Boston Mayor Thomas M. Menino.
-“We are very pleased that Boston and the Democratic National Convention will be a showcase for how an environmentally sound energy policy is good for Boston and good for America.”
+“Being the first fuel-cell-powered Convention is just one of the ways this event will make history,” said Boston Mayor Thomas M. Menino.
+“We are very pleased that Boston and the Democratic National Convention will be a showcase for how environmentally sound energy policy is good for Boston and good for America.”

 “The DFC power plant clearly shows the flexibility of stationary fuel cells for commercial and industrial applications,” said Herbert T. Nock, Senior Vice President of Marketing and Sales of FuelCell Energy.
 “We delivered, set up and started the power plant in less than two weeks.
 The unit is so clean it can operate in downtown Boston with no impact on air quality.
 And it uses half the fuel because it is twice as efficient as comparably sized power plants.”